kiplangatbryan/Broadway-School-Management-System/README.md

 ## Setup

-Ypu just need a few steps to intergrate the system.
+You just need a few steps to intergrate the system.
 Just Enter the school name and some configurations as shown [here](https://broadWay-sms/userguide#setup)

 PHP version 7.3 or higher is required, with the following extensions installed: